wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 The next thing to do is to choose a license for your project.
 If your project has a chance of ever getting out in public, for example if you are going to put it on GitHub, it's important to include a license so that someone coming upon it later understands what your intentions are and what they are allowed to do with your code.

 I've been involved with The Apache Software Foundation for years and years, and I prefer the Apache License.
 Many projects (and Phoenix itself) use the MIT License.
-GitHub has an excellent article on how to choose a license and why you should do so.
+GitHub has an excellent [Choose A License](http://choosealicense.com) tool to help you decide.

 Enough of my soapbox.
 If you're going to, add your LICENSE file and commit it.